The Ultimate Guide to Dental Insurance in NYC

 - DHMO/HMO/Medicaid: These styles of plans are usually difficult for patients to find an accepting provider, but is a good option for basic preventive care.
 You’re usually assigned a specific provider by your insurance company and you will receive benefit/coverage only if you see your assigned provider.

-- Employer table of allowance fee schedule: Your plan will help you for each procedure up to a pre-set schedule amount.
+- Employer table of allowance fee schedule: Your plan will help you with each procedure up to a pre-set schedule amount.

-What are the different type of dental insurance providers?
+What are the different types of dental insurance providers?

 In-Network vs. Out-of-Network: